SonnevilleJ/RiderNugetBugDemo/README.md

 ## Steps to reproduce [RIDER-4152](https://youtrack.jetbrains.com/issue/RIDER-4152):
 1. Clone this repo: https://github.com/SonnevilleJ/RiderNugetBugDemo
 1. Open RiderNugetBugDemo.sln in Rider.
+1. Ensure the NuGet panel is not visible.
 1. In the Solution Explorer panel, right click the RiderNugetBugDemo project to reveal the context menu.
 1. Click `Manage NuGet Packages`.